codeaudit/SayKitSDK/Tutorials/01-setup.md

 ## GUI Setup

 The first thing we’ll do is add a UILabel as a quick way for us to get feedback on what the app's doing.
-In these examples, you'll see us finish our conversations with anticlimactic calls to `updateAppResultLabelWithText:`.
+In these examples, you'll see us finish our conversations with anticlimactic calls to [`presentResultText:`](#soundboard), which updates the label's text and speaks a message.
 This is where your app's logic would take over and do something amazing!

 The rest of the GUI will be a series of UIButtons that we'll use to start sample voice requests.